vocation stories | BRIANA

 My first impression I wanted to meet them not because they were sisters, but because I really wanted them to teach me how to sing/play those songs!

-My desire is to show those whom I meet that truth is not something we can define for ourselves, but rather that Truth is a person, a person who loves and sets us free.
+My desire is to show those whom I meet that truth is not something we can define for ourselves, but rather Truth is a person, a person who loves us and sets us free.